-The information in this report that relates to exploration results at the Mabilo Project is based upon information prepared by or under the supervision of Robert Ayres BSc (Hons), who is a Qualified Person and a Competent Person.
-Mr. Ayres is a member of the Australian Institute of Geoscientists and a full-time employee of Mt.
-Labo Exploration and Development Company, a Philippine mining company, and an associate company of RTG Mining Inc. Mr. Ayres has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-Mr. Ayres has verified the data disclosed in this report, including sampling, analytical and test data underlying the information contained in the report.
-Mr. Ayres consents to the inclusion in the report of the matters based on his information in the form and the context in which it appears.
+The information in this AIF that relates to exploration results at the Mabilo and Bunawan Projects are based upon information prepared by or under the supervision of Robert Ayres BSc (Hons), who is a Qualified Person and a Competent Person.
+Mr Ayres is a member of the Australian Institute of Geoscientists and a consultant of RTG Mining Limited.
+Mr Ayres has sufficient experience that is relevant to the style of mineralization and type of deposit under consideration and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Mr. Ayres has verified the data disclosed in this AIF, including sampling, analytical and test data underlying the information contained in this AIF.
+Mr. Ayres consents to the inclusion in this AIF of the matters based on his information in the form and the context in which it appears.

-The information in this report that relates to Mineral Resources is based on information prepared by or under the supervision of Mr. Aaron Green, who is a Qualified Person and Competent Person.
-Mr Green is a Member of the Australian Institute of Geoscientists and is employed by CSA Global, an independent consulting company.
-Mr Green has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under NI 43-101.
-Mr. Green has verified the data disclosed in this report including sampling, analytical and test data underlying the information contained in the report.
-Mr. Green consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this AIF that relates to Mineral Resources is based on information prepared by or under the supervision of Mr Aaron Green, who is a Qualified Person and Competent Person.
+Mr Green is a Member of the Australian Institute of Geoscientists and is employed by CSA Global Pty Ltd, an independent consulting company.
+Mr Green has sufficient experience that is relevant to the style of mineralization and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian"

+Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under NI 43-101.
+Mr. Green has verified the data disclosed in this AIF, including sampling, analytical and test data underlying the information contained in this AIF.
+Mr Green consents to the inclusion in this AIF of the matters based on his information in the form and context in which it appears.

-The information in this report that relates to Mineral Reserves and Mining is based on information prepared by or under the supervision of Mr. Carel Moormann, who is a Qualified Person and Competent Person.
-Mr. Moormann is a Fellow of the AuslMM and is employed by Orelogy, an independent consulting company.
-Mr. Moormann has sufficient experience that is relevant to the type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under NI 43-101.
-Mr. Moormann has verified the data disclosed in this report, including sampling, analytical and test data underlying the information contained in the report.
-Mr. Moormann consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this AIF that relates to Mineral Reserves and Mining is based on information prepared by or under the supervision of Mr Carel Moormann, who is a Qualified Person and Competent Person.
+Mr Moormann is a Fellow of the AuslMM and is employed by Orelogy Consulting, an independent consulting company.
+Mr Moormann has sufficient experience that is relevant to the type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" and to qualify as a "Qualified Person" under NI 43-101.
+Mr Moormann has verified the data disclosed in this AIF, including sampling, analytical and test data underlying the information contained in this AIF.
+Mr Moormann consents to the inclusion in this AIF of the matters based on his information in the form and context in which it appears.